 Degrees and Programs Offered

-- Bachelor of Arts Special Education (Option 1) Dual Special Education-Elementary Education.
+- SPED Option 1 – Dual SPED Advising Checklist Foundational Studies.
 B.A.
 Option 1 is the most common option for undergraduates.
 It culminates in a B.A. in Special Education with certification in Special Education (K-12) with the Generalist endorsement, and certification in Elementary Education (K-8).

 - Bachelor of Arts Special Education (Option 2) Dual Special Education-Early Childhood Studies.
 B.A.
 Option 2 is designed for educators with professional interest in both special education and early childhood/early childhood- studies.
 This program results in the K-12 Idaho Generalist Endorsement on the Standard Exceptional Child Certificate as well as Blended Early Childhood Education/Early Childhood Special Education Certification.